RE and Worldviews intent statement:

 We deliver a well-planned, progressive RE curriculum which helps our children to understand the religious diversity of our local area and those they have not encountered.
-Our creative teaching allows children to express their thoughts and opinions in a variety of ways to ensure every child has the opportunity to achieve and ask ultimate questions.
+Our creative teaching allows children to express their thoughts and opinions through a variety of lenses to ensure every child has the opportunity to achieve and ask ultimate questions.
 The curriculum is founded on the concepts of believing, living and thinking which are central to the disciplinary approach of the LAS syllabus which is our foundation document .